 Let’s have a quick review.
 We honed our observation skills in part 1 and asked simple questions to reveal big truths in part 2.
 This third part taught us the rules of interpretation to help interpret the meaning of Jude.

 Is this something that you would like to continue to do, study using the inductive method?
-Would you like to be in a community of other women as we study together?
-If so, then I welcome you to join the Deeper in God Bible Studies group over on Facebook.
+Would you like to be in a community of other believers as we study together?
+If so, then I welcome you to join the DIG Bible Studies Community on my private social network.